Cedar Ridge Beagles

 but the cultures are also good for digestion during this time of stress.

-You can also buy puppy milk replacer powder from a vet of pet supply store, and
+You can also buy puppy or all-species milk replacer powder from a vet or pet supply store, and

 sprinkle that on the puppy's dry kibble (then stir to coat the food) to make it